FeatureProbe/server-sdk-java/README.md

 [![GitHub Star](https://img.shields.io/github/stars/FeatureProbe/server-sdk-java)](https://github.com/FeatureProbe/server-sdk-java/stargazers)
 [![License](https://img.shields.io/github/license/FeatureProbe/server-sdk-java)](https://github.com/FeatureProbe/server-sdk-java/blob/main/LICENSE)

-Feature Probe is an open source feature management service.
+FeatureProbe is an open source feature management service.
 This SDK is used to control features in java programs.
 This SDK is designed primarily for use in multi-user systems such as web servers and applications.

 ## Basic Terms